Call for Abstracts for poster presentations

 - Please check your abstract carefully; it will be published as submitted.

-- You may only be a presenting author on only one abstract; there is no limit on co-authorship
+- You may only be a presenting author on a maximum of two papers; there is no limit on co-authorship

 - All abstract submissions must be made through our easy-to-use online submission tool, available here: